RazorX/Positronic_Color_Palette_for_Python_Wing_IDE/README.md

 About
 ==========================
 Positronic is a custom color scheme designed for the Python Wing IDE.
-The scheme is the color approximation of a #1A5E7F Tetrad with high contrast.
+The scheme is the color approximation of a #FFCC91 Triad with high contrast.

 Author: RazorX aka Daniel Hill